 The other two Bursaries are named ‘In Memory of Feminist Fathers’, as requested by the donors.

-Closing date: 31 March.
+Applications open in December and close on 31 March of the following year.
 Late or incomplete applications will not be accepted.

 To be eligible for these awards, you must meet the following criteria: